Category: Uncategorized

 2004

-Rich Catanzaro passed away in 2004 at the age of 49.
-Born in New Jersey, Rich moved to San Antonio, Texas when he became Director of Seafood Procurement and Merchandising at H.E.
+Richard Catanzaro passed away in 2004 at age 49.
+Born in New Jersey, Rich moved to San Antonio, Texas when he became the director of seafood merchandising, procurement, and product development at the H.E.
 Butt Grocery Company.
-Rich led the H-E-B Seafood department for nine years in which time he tripled sales.
+Mr. Catanzaro led the seafood department at H-E-B for nine years, where he tripled sales.
 He was an innovator in marketing seafood within grocery stores.

-Rich was a leader on the National Fisheries Institute Executive Committee and active in the Special Olympics, National Shrimp Processors, International Shrimp Processors, Gladys Porter Zoo, and the Blessing of the Fleet.
-He contributed to “Seafood for Dummies” and “H-E-B’s The Cooking Connection’s Seafood Recipe Collection”.
-He also helped rebuild the Kemp’s Ridley Sea Turtles in the Gulf Coast.
+Mr. Catanzaro was a leader at the National Fisheries Institute and active in the Special Olympics, National Shrimp Processors, International Shrimp Processors, Gladys Porter Zoo, and the Blessing of the Fleet.
+He contributed to “Seafood for Dummies” and “H-E-B’s The Cooking Connection’s Seafood Recipe Collection.”

-The scholarships associated with the Rich Catanzaro Memorial Scholarship Fund are used to better understand the market dynamics of selling fish and seafood – an area in which Rich was an innovative leader.
+The scholarships associated with the Rich Catanzaro Memorial Scholarship Fund are used to better understand the market dynamics of selling fish and seafood – an area in which Mr. Catanzaro was an innovative leader.

 Meet Richard F. Gutting